Greyhounds are not generally aggressive. They’re usually calm, quiet, and polite with other people and dogs of a similar size.

 Classes offering training and support exclusively to aggressive dogs mean that everyone attending is in the same boat, resulting in a better level of understanding from other owners facing similar issues.

 Muzzling your dog is NOT cruel and is the safest option until you’re absolutely sure that their aggression is under control.
-Your greyhound is often as accustomed to wearing their muzzle as they are to wearing their collar.
+Your greyhound is often as accustomed to wearing their muzzle as they are to wearing its collar.

 Muzzles can be used until trust is established and your greyhound knows precisely what is expected of them.